 -To reduce abortions, we must reduce the societal ill of poverty.
 Which we should do/be doing anyway, of course–not just because of the poverty/abortion relationship and crisis, but because poverty is an indignity and injustice, in all cases.

--Another way that society can reduce the necessity for abortion (in addition to eliminating poverty) is — and this is going to sound so archaic, — out of date and bygone — but oh well.
-I really do believe it is a strong point– Another way that societies can reduce the need for abortion is by encouraging committed marriage as the only avenua through which to have sexual relationships.
+Another way that society can reduce the necessity for abortion is — and this is going to sound so archaic and out of date — but I really believe it’s a strong point– another way that societies can reduce the need for abortion is by encouraging committed marriage as the only avenua through which to have sexual relationships.

-So, to me, this is another way that society has failed to help and uplift women, and men–it has normalized and even promoted, in many cases, premarital sexual relationships.
+So, to me, this is another way that society has failed to help and uplift women, and men–it has normalized and often even promoted premarital sexual relationships.

 And: married couples have abortions too, but I just think it’s at a lower rate than non-married couples.

-In a nutshell: I really think that committed marriage reduces the desire for abortion by being a bond which paves the way for children to come into the world.
+In a nutshell: I think that committed marriage reduces the desire for abortion by being a bond which paves the way for children to come into the world.
 Like: there’s something about marriage that somehow makes an unwanted pregnancy (because, that’s really what abortion ‘fixes’, or is there for – unwanted pregnancies.
-Wanted pregnancies don’t end in abortion). — there’s something about marriage that somehow makes an unwanted pregnancy ok, in many instances.
+Wanted pregnancies don’t end in abortion, of course)…there’s something about marriage that somehow makes an unwanted pregnancy ok, in many instances.